nlivaic/DistributedSystems/README.md

 ### Communication and Coordination

 * Respective services need to communicate with one another to pass commands and queries.
 Having one service call another synchronously (over HTTP) makes for brittle communication - availability suffers because if one services in the chain goes down or timeouts, entire operation fails.
+* Return a response from the API to the client before Saga finishes.
+Let them know how to fetch more data on how the Saga is progressing.
+* Coordination options (choreography and orchestration) are described below.
 * Most resilient communication pattern is sending messages between services.
 An issue with this approach is: what if, after we finish the database transaction locally, we cannot contact the messaging queue?
 * Approaches below have in common saving the event locally and then having it read from the store and sent to the remote service.